 - Visit our Learning for Free page to view open education resources.

 - See more photos of woven tapestries on our Facebook

 Janet Phillips' Masterclass Projects

-Over the past two years three projects have been undertaken by Janet Phillips' Masterclass students, using weaversbazaar yarns.
+Over the years a number of projects have been undertaken by Janet Phillips' Masterclass students, using weaversbazaar yarns.

 The students then went on to explore combining different yarn weights and, more recently, using the weaversbazaar Colour Collections.

 A full photographic record of their results shows the fabulous fabrics that they have woven using our yarns.

 Full details of the courses offered by Janet can be found on her website.

 Weaving Gallery: some pictures of other weaving projects